hafizurcse/dev-env-setup-ml/README.md

 pip install sklearn
 ```
 The above packages will be installed in your conda root.
+We don't need to install TensorFlow seperately since Keras by default installs it's dependencies such as numpy, scipy, tensorflow etc.

 5. Test Package Versions